-PARENT ACKNOWLEDGMENT FORM 2019-2020 School Year
+PARENT ACKNOWLEDGMENT FORM 2022-2023 School Year

-Student's Name
+Student's Name:

-I/We, as Parents/Guardians of the above named student, have received & reviewed the Hillsboro Junior High School Student Handbook as found in the junior high school "Agenda Book".
+, lians of the above named student, have received & Junior High School Student Handbook as found in Agenda Book".

 Parent/Guardian Signature

-Date
+Date:

 This form must be signed & returned to the Junior High School within 5 days of its receipt, or the student named above will be excluded from school activities until this form is signed & returned.